AresDev/nativescript-angular-idle/README.md

 2. cd to the newly created project

-3. Add rxjs dependency

-    ```sh
-     npm i rxjs
-     ```

-4. Open the newly created app in your prefered editor
+3. Open the newly created app in your prefered editor

-5. Modify your app.component.html to look like this:
+4. Modify your app.component.html to look like this:

     ```xml
     <StackLayout (tap)="userInteraction($event)">